You may have heard this story before.

 Friendly Fire was premiered back in June 1997 during the duo’s summer residency at the Savoy Theatre on the Strand, the street where I was born.
 Neil would usually introduce the song with “This is a song I wrote when I dreamt we were in the studio with a famous rock star…”

 Sadly they left the song off the official Somewhere: Live At The Savoy video.
-However, they did leave Spaceboy in:
+However, they did leave the Spaceboy in.
+This is him.

 The studio version had a low-key debut on a 4-track CD freebie issued with the Daily Telegraph in 2001, and the following year as the B-side to I Get Along, an All The Young Dudes-meets-Oasis type anomaly.
-Last month it was included on a three-disc expanded remaster of the Boys’ 1999 album, Nightlife.
+In 2017 it was included on a three-disc expanded remaster of the Boys’ 1999 album, Nightlife.
 It really is a thing of beauty.

 *The character of Billie Trix is also said to be based on Neil and Chris’s late-makeup artist Lynn Easton, who died of a drugs overdose.
 PSB penned a fascinating tribute to her – which also namechecks Adam Ant and Bryan Ferry – entitled Requiem in Denim & Leopardskin, from their 2012 album, Elysium.